Claude Code Professional Guide: Mastering the CLI for Senior Devs (2026)

 1. Execute the task once and finish.

-2. Not open the interactive chat where you can continue talking.
+2. Not open the interactive chat where you can continue conversing.

 3. Print the result and close the session.